 But how do you know when you need to call a personal injury attorney?
 If you’ve been involved in a simple “fender bender” without any injuries, you may be fine just working with your insurance company.
 But in many cases, it’s not that simple.
 If the other driver contests liability, your insurance company won’t cooperate, or if you don’t know how you’ll cover your medical expenses from the accident, you’ll want an experienced personal injury attorney on your side.

 Here at the Paul Wilkinson Law Firm, our entire team is dedicated to defending the rights of anyone involved in a personal injury accident.
 This may include a car accident, pedestrian accident, motorcycle accident, wrongful death case, and more.
 Even if you believe you’re partially at fault, you should give us a call.
 Our team of experienced personal injury lawyers will do what it takes to ensure that you receive fair compensation for your injuries.

 What is a Personal Injury Attorney?

 A personal injury attorney, no matter whether they are a Denver slip and fall injury lawyer or a Denver falling object injury attorney, provides legal advice and services to those who have been injured or harmed as a result of negligent actions.
 These actions can be conducted by another person, business, or organization, such as a government body.
-Personal injury lawyers are experienced working on cases that fall under a field of law known as tort law.
+Personal injury lawyers are experienced in cases that fall under a field of law known as tort law.